kiskey/stremio-ai-search/README.md

 </div>

 # Stremio AI Search
 An intelligent search addon for Stremio powered by Google's Gemini AI.
 Get movie and TV series recommendations based on natural language queries.

-## Example Searches
+Here are some examples of what you can search for.

 ### Natural Language
 1. "A heartwarming comedy about family relationships"